-With the coming of sunny spring weather (and fewer spring snowstorms), we’re all getting antsy for the growing season and our beloved Northern Colorado farmers markets.
-But weekly markets aren’t the only places to get fresh, local and sustainable produce in Fort Collins.
-Our city offers multiple options whether you want to work the field yourself or you just want a guaranteed ration of health food each week.
+Here in Northern Colorado, weekly farmers’ markets aren’t the only places to get fresh, local and sustainable produce in Fort Collins.
+Our city offers multiple options, whether you want to work the field yourself or you just want a guaranteed ration of local food each week.

 Community gardens offer an outlet to practice your green thumb and learn how the Fort Collins community is working to promote sustainability.
-With nine different gardens in the city limits, there are plenty of opportunities to grow your own plot or help in a shared one!
+With more than nine different gardens in the city limits, there are several opportunities to grow your own plot or lend a helping hand in a shared one.

 Check out our favorites and get ready for the harvest!